OpenSCAD: Use

 Animation is possible with a speed of a few images per seconds for simple models.
 The animation can have effect on any parameter, being it the camera position or the parts dimensions, position, shape or existence.
 It can be recorded as a set of images usable to build animated GIFs.

-An experimental coupling with Calculix for FEM (Finite Element Method) is available.
+An experimental coupling with Calculix for FEM (finite element method) is available.

 FreeCAD can import OpenSCAD files also for FEM with Calculix or other supported FEM solvers.
 FreeCAD features a workbench for interoperability with OpenSCAD.

+Tools also exist to generate OpenSCAD code from higher-level inputs; for example, CADAM is an open-source text-to-CAD web application that converts natural-language prompts into parametric OpenSCAD scripts.